slatedocs/slate/source/debug.md

   int16_t Data[3];
 } AxesRaw_t;
 ```
 where each axis is a 16-bit signed integer value.
-The full-range for magnetometer and gyroscope data is ±4 gauss and ±2000 dps, respectively, while the accelerometer range can be set to ±2g, ±4g, ±8g, or ±16g, using a separate motion engine command.
-The default range for acclerometer data is ±2g.
+The full-range for magnetometer and gyroscope data is ±4 gauss and ±2000 dps, respectively, while the accelerometer range for the unit-test mode is ±2g.

 In the response mode, Neblina will send all the updated motion engine features to the host.
 The response packet is 71 bytes and has the following structure: